MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 * (with Sarah Bowen Savant). "“Tell Me Something I Don’t Know!”: The Place and Politics of Digital Methods in the (Islamicate) Humanities." *International Journal of Middle East Studies* 50 (2017): 135-139. doi: [ https://doi.org/10.1017/S0020743817001027]( https://doi.org/10.1017/S0020743817001027)
 * “Fakhr al-Dīn ‘Irāqī: Poet and Mystic.”
 In *Religious and Mystical Literature (Volume VI of A History of Persian Literature Series)*, eds.
 Fatemeh Keshavarz, Ahmet T. Karamustafa, and Ehsan Yarshater.
 New York: I.B.
-Tauris, Forthcoming 2018.
+Tauris, Forthcoming 2019.
 * (with Bridget Almas, Emad Khazraee, and Joshua Westgard).
-"Manuscript Study in Digital Spaces: The State of the Field and New Ways Forward." *Digital Humanities Quarterly* TBD.
+"Manuscript Study in Digital Spaces: The State of the Field and New Ways Forward." *Digital Humanities Quarterly* 12/2 (2018).
+[Available here](http://www.digitalhumanities.org/dhq/vol/12/2/000374/000374.html).

 # Public Intellectual Writing